|How much protein can you eat|

-Since carbs were already being restricted and fat doesn't affect insulin levels significantly, most low carbers began to falsely believe that the only macro left to play with to get you into the optimal zone for Nutritional Ketosis was protein.
+Since carbs were already being restricted and fat doesn't affect insulin levels significantly, most low carbers began to falsely believe that the only macro left to get you into the optimal zone for Nutritional Ketosis was protein.

 But this was a serious misconception.

-Gluconeogenesis is demand driven and a back-up system to keep the brain alive, which means the liver won't convert glycogen into glucose unless the body needs it.
+Gluconeogenesis is demand driven.
+It is a back-up system designed to keep the brain alive, which means the liver won't break down glycogen into glucose unless the body really needs it.

 To the liver, the presence of cortisol and glucagon means your blood sugar is too low, so the liver responds to that information as if it were true.

-As a result of the false belief that too much protein can kick you out of ketosis, people started taking their protein consumption down to dangerously low levels, attempting to get the amount of ketones in their blood up as high as possible.
+As a result of the false belief that too much protein can kick you out of ketosis, people started taking their protein consumption down to dangerously low levels.
+They also tried to get the amount of ketones in their blood up as high as possible.

-Oddly enough, the higher these people went in ketones, the slower the body fat came off, with many reports of people gaining weight eating that way -- including me.
+Oddly enough, the higher these people went in ketones, the slower the body fat came off, with many reports revealing that people were gaining weight eating this way -- including me.

 Once you have adapted to ketosis, ketones are mostly used to fuel the brain.
-They are not used to fuel your daily activities, so a buildup of ketones higher than 2 or 3 mmol/L won't benefit fat loss.
+They are not used to fuel your daily activities, unless you're an endurance athlete.
+The buildup of ketones in the blood higher than 2 or 3 mmol/L won't benefit fat loss.

-With so many people stalled partway toward goal, the distorted LCHF diet became popular almost overnight.
+With so many people stalled partway to goal, the distorted LCHF diet became popular almost overnight.

 Amino acids are used for tissue repair, enzymes, antibodies, and a lot of other things.